SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/post-installation-tasks/install-management-tools.md

 3. The Exchange Server 2016 Setup wizard opens.
 On the **Check for Updates?** page, choose one of the following options, and then click **Next** to continue:

-  - **Connect to the Internet and check for updates** We recommend this option, which searches for updates to the version of Exchange 2016 that you're installing (it doesn't detect newer Exchange 2016 Cumulative Updates).
+  - **Connect to the Internet and check for updates**: We recommend this option, which searches for updates to the version of Exchange 2016 that you're installing (it doesn't detect newer Exchange 2016 Cumulative Updates).
 This option takes you to the **Downloading Updates** page that searches for updates.

   - **Don't check for updates right now**